 3. Foxtail Millet Dosas

-Dosas is a favorite dish of many.
+Dosas are a favorite dish of many.
 Normally it is made with rice and urad dhal.
-For people who want to lose weight and want to eat healthy foxtail millet dosa recipe is a good option for breakfast.
+For people who want to lose weight and want to eat healthy foxtail millet, a dosa recipe is a good option for breakfast.

 - 1 cup of whole white urad dhal